elipousson/old_website/_posts/2015-11-02-teaching-baltimore-civil-rights-heritage.md

+---
+layout:     post
+title:      Teaching the Civil Rights movement in Baltimore
+date:       2015-11-02
+summary:    Reviewing existing approaches and essential practices.
+categories: teaching
+tags:       draft
+---

+**Note:** I started working on this post back in November but I am just now publishing it in February.
+I'll be doing more school tours this spring and wanted to revisit, revise and expand this post into a more detailed set of guidelines—possibly to integrate into the [Educational Resources](http://baltimoreheritage.github.io/civil-rights-heritage/educational-resources/) list I put together for Baltimore Heritage.

-I started by coming up with my own outline but quickly sought out resources from the Teaching Tolerance program.
+When planning an in-classroom workshop for a ninth-grade class this fall, I started by coming up with my own outline but quickly sought out resources from the Teaching Tolerance program.
 I took notes from [The March Continues: Five Essential Practices for Teaching the Civil Rights Movement](http://www.tolerance.org/sites/default/files/general/TTM%20Essentials_0.pdf) described as "a set of guiding principles for educators who want to improve upon the simplified King-and-Parks-centered narrative many state standards offer."
-I also tried to learn more about how Baltimore and Maryland typically teach the Civil Rights movement and what best practices the educators from Teaching Tolerance Recommend.
+I also tried to learn more about how Baltimore and Maryland typically teach the Civil Rights movement and what best practices the educators from Teaching Tolerance recommend.

 # How do Baltimore and Maryland teach the Civil Rights movement?